wbvguo/BSReadSim/docs/reference/cli.md

-# Command-line reference
+# CLI parameters and defaults

+This page is the complete reference for BSReadSim's public command-line interface.
+It lists every option, its accepted value, its effective default, and the commands on which it is available.
 BSReadSim uses explicit subcommands for simulations and reusable artifact construction.
-The current interface is path-based: provide input paths and BSReadSim computes, verifies, and records file identities internally.
+The interface is
+path-based: provide input paths and BSReadSim computes, verifies, and records file identities internally.
 SHA-256 digests are not command-line inputs.

+In the tables below, **required** means that the option must be supplied, **none** means that no input or model is selected, and **off** means that a flag is disabled unless it is present.
+Conditional defaults are called out next to the option and explained immediately below the table.

 ## Synopsis